No products in the cart.

 The smoothie above contains significantly less sodium compared to the toast with vegemite making it a great choice in reducing your overall salt consumption.
 The smoothie also contains fruit and vegetables to help blunt the effects of salt on blood pressure.

 Antioxidants, fibre, magnesium, vitamins A, B, C, & E, minerals, iron, protein and calcium.
+Product may contain traces of peanuts or tree nuts.

 "My family really liked using the Blendie balls!
 We found the kids balls particularly good as we used it to transition our daughter off of formula & onto more 'grown up' gear :)"